adbar/courlan/README.md

 ## Command-line

-The main fonctions are also available through a command-line utility.
+The main fonctions are also available through a command-line utility:

 ``` bash
 $ courlan --inputfile url-list.txt --outputfile cleaned-urls.txt